ER-Visualizer/Visualizer/developer_guide/docs/index.md

 at the right time (as dictated in the csv input).
 5. Changes to the simulation (such as patients getting treated by a resource) are represented by Event objects.
 Event objects have a time attribute which dictate when they occur, and are stored in an event heap.
-6. Events are handled one at a time, and a global time variable will be updated to the time of the event popped from the event heap.
+6. Events are handled one at a time in process_heap(), and a global time variable will be updated to the time of the event popped from the event heap.
-7. After an event is handled, the patient from the event is placed into the next queues and the Statistics object is updated.
-The event is then recorded in a list that will be sent to the frontend.
+7. After an event is handled, the Statistics object is updated.
 8. When communicating with the frontend, there will be a list of all the processed events.
 Instead of sending the entire list at once, only a user-specified time interval of events will be sent.
 The user can also specify how often the backend sends changes to the frontend.
 Since communication is independent of the simulation, changing these parameters will not affect the simulation in the backend.